-The absence of feral pig's records for many years in PA was intriguing, considering that we have been studying ungulates in the region since 1999 and we have many records of the species.
+The low number of records of feral pigs in the PA was intriguing, considering that we have been studying ungulates in the region since 1999 and we have many records of the species.
 S. scrofa is recognized for having large fluctuations of density and population size in native and exotic areas of occurrence (Mayer & Brisbin 2009).
 Birth and mortality rates of young and adults are directly affected by the availability of food and environmental variations (Baber & Coblentz 1986; Bieber & Ruf 2005; Geisser & Reyer 2005; Jedrzejewska et al. 1997; Massei et al. 1997; Melis et al. 2006; Keuling et al 2013).
 However, due to their high reproductive potential, wild pigs are resilient, quickly recovering from such dramatic population reductions (Mayer & Brisbin 2009).
 Sampling bias were discarded because both areas are part of a relatively similar ecological system in northern Pantanal, suggesting that the differences are not due to a drastic reduction in the ability to detect the species generating pseudo-absences (Engler et al. 2004; Morrison et al. 2007).
 Nevertheless, despite a large additional sampling effort being put in areas potentially attractive for feral pigs we did not obtain any record of this species.
-In 2004, even with a much lower sampling effort feral pigs were recorded by camera traps in natural licks in this region
+In 2004, even with a much lower sampling effort feral pigs were recorded by camera traps in natural licks in this region (Coelho 2006).

-(Coelho 2006).
 Additionally, throughout the sampling campaign we traversed hundreds of kilometers across the area and we did not find any evidence or signs of feral pigs, such as wallowing sites, feces or tracks.
 We then assume that the lack of records in the PRNH Sesc Pantanal area is a real absence of feral pigs and not a pseudo-absence generated by the detection or sampling effort.
-Since we got only two records of feral pigs in the PRNH - both near the northeastern PA boundary, close to the limits of cattle ranch - and 261 records in the cattle ranch area between June and September 2012, we performed an intensive sampling campaign in areas potentially attractive for feral pigs in the PA monitoring 20 artificial ponds and 19 natural licks throughout 90 consecutive days.
+Since we got only two records of feral pigs in the PRNH and 261 records in the cattle ranch area between June and September 2012, we performed an intensive sampling campaign in areas potentially attractive for feral pigs in the PA monitoring 20 artificial ponds and 19 natural licks throughout 90 consecutive days.
 However, this sampling did not result in a single record of feral hog.